 The Awards are funded by the Andrew Lloyd Webber Foundation and have grown out of Andrew’s personal passion for historic buildings and his admiration for those who rescue and restore them.

 “I applaud everyone who enters the Angel Awards and showcases the marvellous work they are doing to rescue and sustain our heritage.
 I am particularly pleased that Wales is involved this year which means the Angel Awards are running for the first time right across the UK.
 The Angel Awards shine a light on the special individuals and groups who tackle difficult historic buildings and sites at risk and inspire others to get involved.
-I am thrilled that at the London ceremony we will be presenting a special award to the overall winner from all the Angel Award categories in England, Northern Ireland, Scotland and Wales.
-I urge everyone to come forward and send in their applications.”
+I am thrilled that at the London ceremony we will be presenting a special award to the overall winner from all the Angel Award categories in England, Northern Ireland, Scotland and Wales.”

 Andrew Lloyd Webber